-We also used MOBA for remote execution, measured the data transfer throughput, and compared it with the throughput obtained using two object request broker(ORB)s for Java, RMI[17] and HORB[6].
-With those we used a remote method invocation with an argument and no return value.
-The argument was a large array of 64-bit floating point value.
-With MOBA, we used a migrant with a large array and return without any data.
+We also used MOBA for remote execution, measured the data transfer throughput, and compared it with the throughput obtained using two object request broker(ORB)s for Java, RMI[19] and HORB[7].
+With ORBs we used a remote method invocation with an argument and no return value.
+The argument was a large array of 64-bit floating point value: